Frequently Asked Questions

 What is my responsibility as a parent/guardian?

 Each age group has a volunteer parent age-group manager who stays with the children and guides them through each event, however it is a requirement that you are present and supervising your child for the duration of the morning (sorry, no ‘drop and go’s allowed!).
-However, age-group managers can’t manage the morning alone – parents are asked to help out by measuring/recording results, taking the sand pit, collecting throws equipment…and, of course, kid wrangling!
+However, age-group managers can’t manage the morning alone – parents are required to help out by measuring/recording results, taking the sand pit, collecting throws equipment…and, of course, kid wrangling!